YawKar/hse-dsa-lab-2/README.md

 - Until the number of rectangles reaches 100, all three algorithms work equally efficient.

 # Benchmarks
-All benchmarks are in `main.cpp` file, you can go and check them manually or read this short description.
+All benchmarks are in `main.cpp` file, you can go and check them out manually or read this short description.

 Base structure of all benchmarks that measure building phase looks like that:
 ```cpp